craftercms/docs/source/developers/plugins/index.rst

    Marketplace plugins can be installed on projects directly from CrafterCMS

 * :ref:`Blueprints <create-a-blueprint>` are templates to start your CrafterCMS project from; they may provide styles, pages, behaviors, content types and more.
 * :ref:`Extensions <project-plugin>` allow developers to create components and applications that can be used to extend authoring and delivery.
+There are two types of extensions:

+  * :ref:`plugins-authoring-extensions`
+  * :ref:`plugins-delivery-extensions`

 Visit the respective links above for further details and guides to create your own.